JuliaRobotics/Caesar.jl/docs/src/index.md

 [Caesar.jl](http://www.github.com/JuliaRobotics/Caesar.jl) is the "umbrella" framework that depends on and supports various dedicated purpose packages.

+> **Why Julia**: The implementation language of choice is Julia, for a wide variety of reasons such as agile development along side modern, high speed, type safe, multi-processor, JIT-dynamic, cross compiling (gcc and clang) and cross-platform technologies.
+Julia can be thought of as either {C+, Mex (done right), or a Fortran replacement}.
+The Caesar.jl project is expressly focussed on making this algorithmic code available to C/C++/C#/Python/Java/JS/ applications through a variety of interfaces described below.
+Please open issues or get in touch for more information about interops.

 ### Caesar Core Packages
 Critically, this package can operate in the conventional SLAM manner, using local memory (dictionaries), or alternatively distribute around a persisted `FactorGraph` through a graph database using [CloudGraphs.jl](https://github.com/GearsAD/CloudGraphs.jl.git), as [discussed in literature here](http://people.csail.mit.edu/spillai/projects/cloud-graphs/2017-icra-cloudgraphs.pdf) [2].
 A variety of plotting, 3D visualization, serialization, LCM middleware, and analysis tools come standard.
 Please see internal packages, Robot Motion Estimate [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) and back-end solver [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl).

 Details about the accompanying packages:
 * [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl) supplies the algebraic logic for factor graph inference with Bayes tree and depends on several packages itself.
 * [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) introduces nodes and factors that are useful to robotic navigation.
-* [RoMEPlotting.jl](http://www.github.com/JuliaRobotics/RoMEPlotting.jl) are a set of scripts that provide MATLAB style plotting of factor graph beliefs, mostly supporting 2D visualization with some support for projections of 3D.

-## Caesar Extensions

 ### Visualization

-Caesar visualization (plotting of results, graphs, and data) is provided in the [Arena.jl](https://github.com/dehann/Arena.jl) package, which is a collection of 3D visualization tools and also depends on [RoMEPlotting.jl](http://www.github.com/JuliaRobotics/RoMEPlotting.jl) for 2D visualizations.
+Caesar visualization (plotting of results, graphs, and data) is provided by 2D and 3D packages respectively:
+* [RoMEPlotting.jl](http://www.github.com/JuliaRobotics/RoMEPlotting.jl) are a set of scripts that provide MATLAB style plotting of factor graph beliefs, mostly supporting 2D visualization with some support for projections of 3D;
+* [Arena.jl](https://github.com/dehann/Arena.jl) package, which is a collection of 3D visualization tools.

-## Caesar SDKs and APIs
+## Multilanguage Interops: Caesar SDKs and APIs
 The Caesar framework is not limited to direct Julia use.
 The following Github projects provide access to features of Caesar in their language:

 * Julia Web interface: